Ol Pejeta Bush Camp, Ol Pejeta Conservancy, Laikipia Region

 The staff at Ol Pejeta Bush Camp is drawn from the communities surrounding the conservancy and is always eager to share their culture and history.
 Visit a local school or village for a rewarding experience that reveals a little more about the workings of the conservancy and daily life in the area.

-Rates below exclude: Any applicable park/conservancy fees, any applicable camping/concession fees, and conservation charge, totalling approximately US$ 110 per person per night.
-Champagne, cellar wines, premium brand spirits.
-Private visit to the Northern white rhinos, lion tracking, all transfers other than stated, flying doctors/medical evacuation insurance, flights & airport taxes, gratuities, items of personal nature, additional lunch (picnic or in house) $25pp.
+Rates below exclude: Conservancy fees and other fees specified in the above table, private visit to the northern white rhino, lion tracking, all transfers other than stated, flying doctors/medical evacuation insurance, flights and airport taxes, gratuities, items of a personal nature, additional lunch (picnic or in house) US$25 per person.